OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ## Introduction

 The OpenNebula NVIDIA&reg; Fabric Manager integration provides a complete solution for managing and virtualizing NVIDIA&reg; NVSwitch fabric within a cloud environment.
-The overall goal is to eliminate I/O bottlenecks in multi-GPU workloads by ensuring VMs receive guaranteed, high-speed NVLink bandwidth, a significant advancement over standard GPU passthrough.
-To achieve this, OpenNebula implements the NVIDIA&reg; Shared NVSwitch Virtualization Model.
+The overall goal is to eliminate I/O bottlenecks in multi-GPU workloads by ensuring Virtual Machines (VMs) receive guaranteed and high-speed NVLink bandwidth, which is a significant advancement over standard GPU passthrough.

 ## NVIDIA Shared NVSwitch Virtualization Model